-The festival usually starts with twenty-one gun salute followed by all night Ufie music and other cultural activities.
+The festival usually starts with twenty-one gun salute followed by all-night Ufie music and other cultural activities.
 On the second day, thousands of men and women are gathered at the palace of the Obi dressed in traditional attire.
-Prior to the gathering of the crowd, the red-cap chiefs dressed in native wears arrive at the palace independently and proceed to the Obi's throne in order of seniority.
+Prior to the gathering of the crowd, the red-cap chiefs dressed in native wears arrive at the palace independently and proceed to the Obi’s throne in order of seniority.
 The highlight of the festival is the arrival of the Obi in his royal regalia to the hailing of the crowd.

-During the ceremony, songs and different styles of dance are performed by people dressed in colorful traditional wears.
+During the ceremony, songs and different styles of dance are performed by people dressed in colourful traditional wears.
 The festival which is also an occasion for the Obi to honour individuals with chieftaincy titles is celebrated as a way to keep the heritage of the land alive.